 Mary requested her image, and Heinrich Repke painted it in 1951.

 “The Lady of All Nations is here, standing before the Cross of her Son; her feet are placed in the very mist of the world, and the flock of Jesus Christ surrounds her.
 It is as Co-Redemptrix and Mediatrix that I come at these times.
 I was Co-Redemptrix from the moment of the Annunciation.
 This is the meaning: the mother has been constituted Co-Redemptrix by the will of the Father.
 Tell this to your theologians.
 Tell them likewise that this dogma will be the last in Marian history.”

-A Fifth Marian Dogma is the only possibility to true peace, the Immaculate Heart’s triumph and a Holy Spirit’s outpouring.
-The dogma would recognize Mary human advocate before the Holy Trinity, mediatrix of graces, and co-redeemer with her Son.
-“Co-” means “with,” rather than “equal”.
+A Fifth Marian Dogma is the only possibility of true peace, the triumph of the Immaculate Heart of Mary and an outpouring of the Holy Spirit.
+The dogma would recognize Mary defender of humanity, mediator of graces and co-redeemer.
+“Co-” means “with,” and never “equal” to Christ.

-Bishop Jozef Marianus Punt of Haarlem and Amsterdam declared the apparitions supernaturally trustworthy in 2002.
-The Virgin Mary offered a powerful daily prayer, approved by the bishop and the Congregation for the Doctrine of the Faith, for the Holy Spirit to renew the Earth.
+Bishop Jozef Marianus Punt of Haarlem and Amsterdam declared the apparitions supernatural in 2002, and approved a powerful daily prayer offered by the Virgin to the Holy Spirit to renew the Earth.